 Quality standards and business requirements by our automotive electronics customers, driven in turn by their automotive manufacturer customers, may demand processes, and certifications at a higher level than we currently are structured to provide.
-For example, we may be required to meet the ISO 9001 standard with certified audits or other quality standards.
+For example, although we currently meet the ISO 9001:2015 standard, new quality standards may be demanded by our customers with even more rigorous requirements.
 In addition, contractual provisions may expose us to greater potential liability and costs and we may be required to provide higher service levels than we currently provide.
 If we cannot adapt to these industry requirements or manage these contractual provisions, our business may be adversely affected.

-If we are unable to protect our intellectual property, we may not be able to compete effectively or operate profitably.
+If we are unable to protect our IP, we may not be able to compete effectively or operate profitably.

-We rely on patents, copyrights, trade secrets and trademarks to protect our intellectual property, as well as product development and marketing skill to establish and protect our market position.
+We rely on patents, copyrights, trade secrets and trademarks to protect our IP, as well as product development and marketing skill to establish and protect our market position.
 We attempt to protect our rights in proprietary software products, including our user interface, product firmware, software module options and other software products by retaining the title to and copyright of the software and documentation, by including appropriate contractual restrictions on use and disclosure in our licenses, and by requiring our employees to execute non-disclosure agreements.